 Nicholas Hoult as Renfield in Renfield, directed by Chris McKay.

-However, you will undoubtedly, feel satisfied if you are here purely for entertainment or an enjoyable horror comedy.
+However, you will undoubtedly feel satisfied if you are here purely for entertainment or an enjoyable horror comedy.
 The gore and violence are cartoonish, which benefits the tone, while the prosthetics are remarkable.
 The makeup on display is one of the film’s strongest attributes, while its fast editing and lively music keep up a real sense of kinetic energy.
 But it’s Cage who completely steals every scene he’s in.
 Hoult and Awkwafina are funny, too, but they keep the film grounded when it wishes to explore its characterisation or themes.
 The rest of the time, Cage is utterly unhinged with a performance that borders on hyperbole.
-While Cage is not utilised as much as he could have been, he still single-handedly makes the film worthy of a trip to the cinema.
+While Cage is not utilised as much as he could have been, he still makes the film worth a trip to the cinema.

 Add it all up, and you get a horror comedy that’s fun and deeper than you might imagine.
 While nothing spectacular, Renfield holds a lot of affection for its source material and is playful enough with its roots that it comfortably stands on its own two feet.
 Funny, well-crafted, and deliciously entertaining, Renfield isn’t short of bite.